EricDai0/AdvGCGAN/README.md

 1. Parameter Settings:

-   You should adjust the parameters for the training of AdvGCGNA, they can be found in arguments.py.
+   You should adjust the parameters for the training of AdvGCGAN, they can be found in arguments.py.

    You should specify the classes for the traning.
 In our paper, we use ['Airplane', 'Table','Car'] for the class_choice .